 Strong growth in exhibitions over the last four months has helped Centaur report a 14 per cent rise in revenues.

-According to an interim management statement covering 1 July to 31 October 2012, group revenues showed double-digit growth year-on-year, while pre-tax earning margins benefitted by recent restructuring initiatives.
+According to an interim management statement covering 1 July to 31 October 2012, group revenues showed double-digit growth year-on-year, while pre-tax earning margins benefited by recent restructuring initiatives.

 Key contributors were exhibition business and shows such as Employee Benefits Live, Aidex and the National Home Improvement Show, which all performed ahead of expectations.
 As previously reported in EN, the National Home Improvement Show claimed record numbers for visitor and exhibition attendance this year.